inkinkink111/go_event_booking/README.md

+# Description
-Event booking api practice with Go
+Event booking practice with Go.
+With basic authentication and full CRUD API

-framework
+# framework
 - Gin